 This is a fighting tactic I learned form Eli Avikzar, the Second Israel Defense Force Krav Maga Chief Instructor and as the Third IDF Krav Maga Chief Instructor, I've put this tactical approach into the training steps of the hand Strikes learning process starting with the basic breakdown of the sequential execution training steps.

-In addition it facilitate a better training breakdown to the correct sequential execution required for a KO Punch.
+In addition it facilitates a better training breakdown to the correct sequential execution required for a KO Punch.
 It ensures your body weight is supporting the hand during contact and penetration with the target which could be a few inches before or behind the estimated location when you start to lunge your strike.

 In fast speeds the untrained eye would not notice the difference when someone is shadowboxing, but the idea is to slow down in training in order to assume control of the unseen.

-Processing the information in my mind, and then in the next opportunity trying to check myself and apply the advice...
-Or any student anywhere looking at his instructor demonstrating in class a punch and repeating the motion with or without thinking the end result.
+Processing the information in my mind, and then in the next opportunity trying to check myself and apply the advice... or any student anywhere looking at his instructor demonstrating in class a punch and repeating the motion with or without thinking the end result.

-Well Each training method develops some elements but not necessarily all that are required for a knock out strike.
+Well each training method develops some elements but not necessarily all that are required for a knock out strike.

-Continuous attack the golden solution to control an opponent hoping that while attacking the the window of opportunity is increased for a knock out punch.
-Good idea.
-But sometimes the window of opportunity closes immediately after the first attempt to strike.
+Continuous attack the golden solution to control an opponent hoping that while attacking the window of opportunity is increased for a knockout punch sounds like a good idea.
+But, the window of opportunity could close immediately after the first attempt to strike and open for your opponent instead.
 You need to know the whole theory before you attempt to use one idea of it.